 ABOUT ME

-When I’m not in the lab, you’ll probably find me exploring the Japanese countryside on my road bike or training at the gym.
-I am also passionate about science communication and am developing my skills in animation and writing, aiming to translate complex scientific concepts into engaging and accessible visual stories.
+When I’m not in the lab, you’ll likely find me exploring the Japanese countryside on my road bike or training at the gym.
+I also channel my scientific background into communication, utilising 3D animation and writing to translate complex molecular structures and cellular systems into engaging, visually compelling stories.